SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 DataTable.
 So you don't have to write any JavaScript code from these sites and no need to shift to other language to get charts.

-* It can work with **any ruby web application framework like Rails/Sinatra/Nanoc**.
+* It can work with **any ruby web application framework like Rails/Sinatra/Nanoc/Hanami**.
 If you want to try few examples then please look into the
-`daru-view/spec/dummy_*` examples of Rails, Sinatra, Nanoc web applications.
+[`daru-view/spec/dummy_*`](https://github.com/Shekharrajak/daru-view/tree/master/spec) examples of Rails, Sinatra, Nanoc web applications.

-* Now Ruby developers are using IRuby notebook for few lines of code.
+* Now Ruby developers are using IRuby notebook for interactive programming.
 `daru-view` support IRuby notebook as well.
 So if you just want to see chart for some DataFrame or Array of data, you can use `daru-view`.